 - · Business Administration, Associate in Science (p.
-19) - · Business, Associate in Applied Science (p.
-19) - Business Administration, Associate in Science Data Analytics Option (https://catalog.ocean.edu/areas-study/business/business-administration-data-analytics-as/) - Business Administration, Associate in Science Health Administration Option (p.
-41) - Business Administration, Associate in Science Sports Administration Option (p.
-60)

-- Business Administration, Associate in Science Supply Chain Management (p.
-61) - General Studies, Associate in Science Business Concentration (p.
-32) - Hospitality, Recreation, and Tourism Management, Associate in Science (p.
-43) - Web Marketing, Associate in Applied Science (p.
-64)
+14) - · Business, Associate in Applied Science (p.
+14) - Business Concentration, (p.
+22)General Studies, Associate in Science (p.
+22) - Data Analytics, an Option to the Associate in Science in Business Administration (p.
+15) - Health Administration, an Option to the Associate in Science in Business Administration (p.
+16) - Hospitality, Recreation, and Tourism Management, Associate in Science (p.
+16) - Sports Management, an Option to the Associate in Science in Business Administration (p.
+17) - Supply Chain Management, an Option to the Associate in Science in Business Administration (p.
+18)

 - · Accounting, Certificate of Proficiency (p.
 18) - · Advanced Accounting, Certificate of Proficiency (p.
-20) - · Business Studies, Certificate of Completion (p.
-19) - Data Analytics, Certificate of Completion (https://catalog.ocean.edu/ areas-study/business/data-analytics-certificate-completion/) - Financial Market Analysis, Certificate of Completion (p.
-20) - · Forensic Accounting, Certificate of Completion (p.
-21) - Paralegal Studies, Certificate of Proficiency (p.
-21) - Small Business Management, Certificate of Proficiency (p.
-21)
+19) - · Business Studies, Certificate of Completion (p.
+19) - · Data Analytics, Certificate of Completion (p.
+19) - · Financial Market Analysis, Certificate of Completion (p.
+19) - · Forensic Accounting, Certificate of Completion (p.
+20) - · Small Business Management, Certificate of Proficiency (p.
+20)